 Rather than arguing about a particular moral perspective (e.g., the immorality of homosexuality), religious freedom rests on an argument that all individuals should have the freedom to make decisions based on their religion and should not be obstructed in their daily lives in doing so.

 Religious freedom is often used rhetorically as a civil right, with parallels made to civil rights for African Americans or LGBTQ people.
-For example, in late 2011, a Macy’s department store employee in San Antonio, Texas, would not allow a transgender customer to access the women’s fitting room, and she made an argument that “it would go against her religious beliefs to lie that he was a woman or compromise with homosexuality.”17 This decision contradicted LGBTQ friendly company policies, and the employee was fired.
+For example, in late 2011, a Macy’s department store employee in San Antonio, TX, would not allow a transgender customer to access the women’s fitting room, and she made an argument that “it would go against her religious beliefs to lie that he was a woman or compromise with homosexuality.”17 This decision contradicted LGBTQ friendly company policies, and the employee was fired.
 As this story was reported in Christian newspapers and on Christian Right organization websites, the woman in this case was defending her religious freedom, her ability to make choices in accordance with her religious beliefs.18 Indeed, in her defense of her decision she compared company policies that protected religion with those very rights protecting the LGBTQ community.